aluyapeter/aluyapeter/README.md

 # Hi, I'm Peter 👋

-I'm a backend developer learning **Go (Golang)** and diving into **Cloud & DevOps**.
-Currently building APIs, CLI tools, and exploring cloud deployment with Docker, CI/CD, and Kubernetes.
+I'm a backend developer using **Go (Golang)**, currently building APIs, CLI tools, and exploring cloud deployment with Docker, CI/CD, and Kubernetes.

 ---